|typedef unsigned int||uid_t|

 The format of the RTMP streaming URL is not supported.
 Check whether the URL format is correct.

-States of importing an external video stream in a live broadcast.
+States of importing an external video stream in the live interactive streaming.

 0: Read-only mode: Users only read the AudioFrame data without modifying anything.
 For example, when users acquire the data with the Agora SDK, then push the RTMP streams.